TheBox97/HPC_Project_E.M-G.M/Exercise_1/README.md

-Remember that the program is an hybrid parallelization and to specify the number of openMP threads each MPI process will spawn use the environmental variable OPENMP_NUM_THREADS with `export OPENMP_NUM_THREADS=<number_of_threads_per_process>`.
+Remember that the program is an hybrid parallelization and to specify the number of openMP threads each MPI process will spawn use the environmental variable OMP_NUM_THREADS with `export OMP_NUM_THREADS=<number_of_threads_per_process>`.

 ### Data generated
 As the program game_of_life finish it's evolution, a file *data.txt* is created and inside it's saved the number of generated threads , the number of MPI processes and the mean of the time taken by the evolution.
 If the file allready exist all those data are appended into suh file.